 Professor at the Buck Institute for Research on Aging, Director of the Campisi lab

 Dr. Campisi received a PhD in biochemistry from the State University of New York at Stony Brook and completed her postdoctoral training in cell cycle regulation at the Dana-Farber Cancer Institute and Harvard Medical School.
-As an assistant and associate professor at the Boston University Medical School, she studied the role of cellular senescence in suppressing cancer and soon became convinced that senescent cells also contributed to aging.
+As an assistant and associate professor at the Boston University Medical School, she studied the role of cellular senescence in suppressing cancer and soon became drew the conclusion that senescent cells contribute to the process of aging.
 She joined the Lawrence Berkeley National Laboratory as a senior scientist in 1991.
 In 2002, she started a second laboratory at the Buck Institute.
 At both institutions, Dr. Campisi established a broad program to understand the relationship between aging and age-related disease, with an emphasis on the interface between cancer and aging.